-the Currently, number of awards fits in with the standard distribution we see for awards does necessarilv and not represent a trend.
+Currently, the number awards fits in with the standard distribution we see for awards does necessarily and not represent a trend.
 Over the last decade, we have seen the number of awards range from a low of 13 to a high of 28 in Arkansas.
 But interestingly, the decrease in 2021 is also reflected in the comparator states, with Missouri (-7.0%) and Tennessee (-23.5%) also seeing decreases in 2021.
 By comparison, Oklahoma saw a 33.8% increase in the number of awards in 2021.